 Farming practices exert an important influence over soil functions, soil organic matter and carbon stocks, which in turn are essential to regulating greenhouse gas emissions in agriculture.
-SmartSOIL is an EU-funded project which will develop an innovative approach assessing the impact of farm management on soil organic carbon stocks, crop productivity and other ecosystem services.
-SmartSOIL will develop a decision support tool to enable farmers, advisors and policy makers to discuss and select the most appropriate and cost-effective practices for different farming systems, soils and climates - in a smart way.
+SmartSOIL was an EU-funded project which developed an innovative approach assessing the impact of farm management on soil organic carbon stocks, crop productivity and other ecosystem services.
+SmartSOIL developed a decision support tool to enable farmers, advisors and policy makers to discuss and select the most appropriate and cost-effective practices for different farming systems, soils and climates - in a smart way.

 Soils enable food and feed production and their health is essential for supporting the growing human population.
 At the same time, soils provide a range of regulating and supporting functions, not least those related to climate change and storage of greenhouse gases.
 The majority of soil functions (e.g. crop water and nutrient supply, carbon sequestration and nitrate leaching) are closely linked to the flows and stocks of carbon in soils.